 {147}

-affecting language, the fallen condition of Israel, and that they were &#8220;in great distress.&#8221; We see him doing all that the word authorised him to do, in the circumstances in which he stood; but never did he set about making an ark of the covenant as Moses had done, and because Moses had made one&#8212;nor imitate the Shechinah, which God only could make, nor the Urim and Thummim, nor put in order the genealogies while the Urim and Thummim were wanting.
-But we are told in the word that he had blessing such as had not been &#8220;since the days of Joshua&#8221;; because he was faithful to God in the circumstances in which he stood, without assuming to make anew that which Moses had made, and Israel&#8217;s sin had destroyed.
+affecting language, the fallen condition of Israel, and that they were "in great distress".
+We see him doing all that the word authorised him to do, in the circumstances in which he stood; but never did he set about making an ark of the covenant as Moses had done, and because Moses had made one -- nor imitate the Shekinah, which God only could make, nor the Urim and Thummim, nor put in order the genealogies while the Urim and Thummim were wanting.
+But we are told in the word that he had blessing such as had not been "since the days of Joshua"; because he was faithful to God in the circumstances in which he stood, without assuming to make anew that which Moses had made, and Israel's sin had destroyed.
 If he had done that, it would have been an act of human presumption and not of obedience.
 Obedience, and not the imitation of the apostles, is our duty in such circumstances.
 It is far more humbling; but, at least, it is more lowly and safe; and that is all I ask or desire, that the church should be more humble.
 To rest satisfied with existing evils, as if we could do nothing, is not obedience; but neither is it obedience to imitate the actions of the apostles.
-The sense of the presence of the Holy Spirit delivers us at the same time from the evil thought of being obliged to continue in that which is evil, and from the pretension to do more than the Holy Spirit is at the same time doing&#8212;or from regarding either the one or the other of these states as a state of true order.
+The sense of the presence of the Holy Spirit delivers us at the same time from the evil thought of being obliged to continue in that which is evil, and from the pretension to do more than the Holy Spirit is at the same time doing -- or from regarding either the one or the other of these states as a state of true order.

-I shall be asked&#8212;Would you then have our arms hang down, and ourselves to do nothing until we have apostles?
+I shall be asked -- Would you then have our arms hang down, and ourselves to do nothing until we have apostles?
 By no means.
-I only doubt whether it be God&#8217;s will that you should do what the apostles did; and I say that God has left for faithful Christians directions sufficient for the state of things in which the church now is.
+I only doubt whether it be God's will that you should do what the apostles did; and I say that God has left for faithful Christians directions sufficient for the state of things in which the church now is.
 To follow those directions is more truly to obey, than if we should set about imitating the apostles; and the Spirit of God is ever with us to strengthen us in this way of true obedience.

-<h3>Directions Given by the Holy Spirit for the Present Condition of Things</h3>
+<h3>DIRECTIONS GIVEN BY THE HOLY SPIRIT FOR THE PRESENT CONDITION OF THINGS</h3>

 The Spirit of God, foreseeing all that would happen in the church, has, in the word, given warnings, and at the same time, the needful assistance.
-If He tells us, that in the last days perilous times shall come, and if He pictures to us the men of that time, He adds, &#8220;from such turn away.&#8221; If He
+If He tells us, that in the last days perilous times shall come, and if He pictures to us the men of that time, He adds, "from such turn away".
+If He

 {148}